How clay has always been a part of my life…

 My continued journey with clay as a creative material has led me to a place in my life where I’m able to share my inspiration, expression and values through clay, for your enjoyment.
 I draw influences from Japanese ceramic culture and continue to study this rich legacy.
 I’ve spent the years working in theatre costume; in hospitals; in education and I’m now working full-time as a potter and sculptor.

-My work is wheel-thrown; occasionally hand-built and I use a variety of clays, dependent on the piece.
-I’m currently deepening my glazing and firing knowledge through a range of kiln firings: the wonderful soda firings with Sabine Nemet, as well as the tunnel wood-fired kiln, courtesy of Nic Collins.
+My work is mainly wheel-thrown; occasionally hand-built and I use a variety of clay, dependent on the piece, mainly TKJ and Dobles.
+I’m currently deepening my glazing and firing knowledge through a range of kiln firings, previously at Barn Pottery, Moretonhampstead and Kigbeare Studios, near Okehampton.
+In addition I have attended Masterclass workshops with Kazuya Ishida and Akira Satake.

-If you would like to know more about my work processes, please click on the Instagram link above.
+If you would like to know more about my work processes, please go to the Instagram link above and ‘follow’ me.
 You are welcome to sign up for latest news and I will keep you informed of developments through Instagram.

 Thank you,